 As you stir the red cabbage with apples, you’ll notice that the onions and apples will succumb to that vibrant magenta hue.
 The colors remind me of fall and I can’t help but imagine myself with a stein of beer at an Octoberfest celebration noshing on Bavarian sausages with this quintessential German side dish.
 Unlike most braises, which can take upwards of one hour to several hours to cook, red cabbage with apples is tender and delicious in about 15 minutes, thereby negating any “I don’t have time” reason for not making this sweet and sour red cabbage.

-Also try this quick braised red cabbage with apples with grilled pork chops or pork tenderloin and some stick to your ribs mashed potatoes or these rosemary mustard potatoes.
+Also try this quick braised red cabbage with apples with Grilled Pork Chops soaked in this pork chop brine or dry rubbed pork tenderloin and some stick-to-your-ribs mashed potatoes or these rosemary mustard potatoes.

 Sweet and Sour Red Cabbage with Apples and Raisins